edgeof8/tIRC/README.md

 {{ ... }}
 ## Recent Architectural Refactoring & Improvements

+- **UI System Refactoring:**
+  - The monolithic `UIManager` has been decomposed into specialized renderer classes, each responsible for a specific UI component.
+  - Improved separation of concerns between layout management, rendering, and user input handling.
+  - Enhanced testability and maintainability through better-defined interfaces and reduced component coupling.
+  - Fixed issues with color handling and window management through the introduction of `SafeCursesUtils`.

+- **Centralized Configuration (`AppConfig`):

 This section highlights the significant architectural changes and robustness improvements implemented in recent development cycles.